'Wheely' amazing day at the Wem Wheelbarrow Race

-Supporters lined the streets to cheer on the 12 teams in the Wem Wheelbarrow Race yesterday(19.
+Supporters lined the streets to cheer on the 12 teams in the Wem Wheelbarrow Race on Sunday.
 Last year's event was cancelled due to the coronavirus pandemic.

 The winners were Linda Jane Skilton, her son Lewys, aged 16, and her great-niece Liley Huxley, aged four.